 Do not say “Wow, she really let herself go – she’s gained so much weight since I last saw her.”

 Do not say “Wow, she really lost a lot of weight since I last saw her – she looks great!”

 Neither of these statements, and absolutely no statement pertaining to another person’s weight is any of your business.
-It is not a discussion topic.
+Other people’s bodies is not an acceptable topic of discussion.
 Even if it feels like a statement of fact or a compliment, just don’t do it.

 3. Stop giving food or drink as a reward or consolation